Healthy living, herbal remedies and DIY natural beauty.

 Start by choosing your bone marrow bones from healthy grass fed animals.
 My suggestion is to look up local organic farms or check with your local Whole Foods (ours sells Grass Fed bones).
 If you are local to metro ATL you can also check out Two by Two Farms they offer a fantastic assortment of various bones, pastured eggs etc.

 1. Rinse your bones with cold water.
 Place bones in the crock pot with your veggies and herbs of choice.
-We like to add carrots, celery and a variety of herbs such as turmeric, bay leaves and also shiitake mushroom.2.
-Fill pot with distilled or purified water.
-You can use a soup pot but we prefer the Crock Pot (8-qt) because it has the slow simmer option.
+We like to add carrots, celery and a variety of herbs such as turmeric, bay leaves and also shiitake mushroom.

 3. Add apple cider vinegar.
 Add 1/4 cup of raw unpasteurized Apple Cider Vinegar per one gallon of water used.

 4. Stir well and bring to a boil.
 Once the soup comes to a boil switch to the lowest setting and allow to fully simmer for 48-72 hours (the longer it simmers the better).
 Make sure to keep a close eye on water level and top off if needed.
-Just prior to turning off your soup (about 20 min prior) add in some fresh organic parsley.5.
-Turn off soup and let it cool fully.
+Just prior to turning off your soup (about 20 min prior) add in some fresh organic parsley.

 Alex and I hope that this excites you enough to further research the benefits of bone broth and to add 'Nature's Multi' to your nutritional regime.
 We have greatly enjoyed the benefits and hope you do as well.